Position: Universal Aesthetic Alignment Narrows Artistic Expression: Experiments

 \subsection{Image Generation}

 We evaluated four model families: Flux, Stable Diffusion XL (SDXL), Stable Diffusion 3.5 Medium (SD3.5M), and Google’s closed-source Nano Banana.
-Within the Flux family, we tested several variants: the base model Flux Dev (likely already aesthetics-aligned) \cite{noauthor_black-forest-labsflux1-dev_2025}; a version further aligned through DanceGRPO (by ByteDance), referred to as DanceFlux \cite{xue_dancegrpo_2025}; another aligned version via PrefGRPO, referred to as PrefFlux \cite{wang_pref-grpo_2025}; and a Krea-aligned version derived from Flux-Dev-Raw \cite{noauthor_releasing_2025}.
-DanceFlux is guided primarily by two signals: the HPSv2.1 score, emphasizing general aesthetics, and the CLIP score, emphasizing prompt adherence.
-PrefGRPO alignment is guided by its own benchmark, UniGenBench, which focuses on complex prompt-following.
-Flux Krea originates from the raw \texttt{flux-pro-raw} model (NOT Flux Dev) and is aligned to the Krea team’s specific preferences rather than a general aesthetic standard.
-One of its goal is also to create images that does not have \textit{the AI feel}.
+The Flux variants are: the base Flux Dev (likely already aesthetics-aligned) \cite{noauthor_black-forest-labsflux1-dev_2025}; DanceFlux (further aligned via DanceGRPO) \cite{xue_dancegrpo_2025}; PrefFlux (aligned via PrefGRPO) \cite{wang_pref-grpo_2025}; and Flux Krea, derived from Flux-Dev-Raw \cite{noauthor_releasing_2025}.
+DanceFlux is guided by the HPSv2.1 score (general aesthetics) and the CLIP score (prompt adherence); PrefGRPO is guided by its UniGenBench benchmark (complex prompt-following); Flux Krea starts from \texttt{flux-pro-raw} (not Flux Dev) and is aligned to the Krea team's preferences rather than a general aesthetic standard, with one goal of avoiding \textit{the AI feel}.